Pacific Grove, California: Geography and ecology

 Drosanthemum floribundum growing by the coast at Perkins Park.

 Pacific Grove contains several habitat types, including marine, littoral, pine forest, and mixed-oak woodland.
 The famed breeding habitat for the monarch butterfly, the Monarch Grove Sanctuary, is situated in the northwest part of town imbedded in residential neighborhoods in mixed oak forests.
-These monarchs migrate 2000 mi to reach Pacific Grove after their summer in the Rocky Mountains, often soaring as high as 3000 meters.
+These monarchs migrate 1200 mi to reach Pacific Grove after their summer in the Rocky Mountains, often soaring as high as 3000 meters.

 The black-and-orange monarch butterflies spend much of the fall and winter in Monterey pine and eucalyptus trees, roughly from the autumnal equinox through the spring (or vernal) equinox.
 Most butterflies are protected in the city's Butterfly Sanctuary.
-City Ordinance No. 352 makes killing or threatening a butterfly a misdemeanor, punishable by a $1,000 fine.
+There is a fine of $1000 for molesting or interfering with monarch butterflies within the city during their annual migratory visit, except under defined circumstances.

+Additionally, a Scientific Collecting Permit (SCP) is required to handle wild monarchs in California including for educational purposes.
+It is unlawful to collect, remove from the wild and/or captively rear monarchs in that state without an SCP.
+Nevertheless, the construction of a motel among the butterfly trees at Pacific Grove to accommodate visitors destroyed a famous monarch overwintering site.

+On December 12, 2024, the U.S. Fish and Wildlife Service published in the Federal Register a proposed rule that would list the monarch butterfly as a threatened species and would designate the butterfly's critical habitat per the provisions of the Endangered Species Act.
+The proposed rule designated seven areas near California's Pacific coast as "critical habitat units" for monarch butterflies.
+The Pacific Grove Monarch Butterfly Sanctuary is within one these units.

 Pacific Grove Marine Gardens State Marine Conservation Area, Lovers Point State Marine Reserve, Edward F. Ricketts State Marine Conservation Area and Asilomar State Marine Reserve are marine protected areas in the waters around Pacific Grove.
 Like underwater parks, these marine protected areas help conserve ocean wildlife and marine ecosystems.
 Monterey Bay is a marine protected sanctuary.